 Here’s how to do it

 - Gently remove the pot from the clump of seedlings.
 Don’t grab the plants tightly, the stems are fragile.
-Tip it out gently over your hand.
+Tip the whole clump out gently over your hand.
 You might find a layer of jelly like stuff at the bottom by the roots, don’t worry, all this is is water retention gel, something added to compost to hold water near the roots.
 It’s OK and will help you with the next stage.

 - Take a larger flowerpot.
 Make sure it’s got drainage holes and is at least twice the size of the first pot (i.e. it allows plenty of growing room).